CampusDiscover - Campus info & social discovery App

 Concept Evaluation & Design Direction

-Discover 2.
+Concept 2.
 Home page as a campus map where students share thoughts as message bubbles pinned to locations.

-Discover 2.
+Concept 2.
 Home page as a campus map where students share thoughts as message bubbles pinned to locations.

-Discover 2.
+Concept 2.
 Home page as a campus map where students share thoughts as message bubbles pinned to locations.

 Mid-Fi Prototype Testing